Creating flows for an API from scratch

 Tip: When you’re creating an object, typically only the ID from the target application or API is returned in the response message.
 If you’re retrieving an object, the response message shows all the fields that you requested from the target application or API.

 After you configure all the nodes in the flow, you can use auto-generated or custom sample data to test the flow before you start it.
 Ensure that you use nonproduction accounts when you test your flow.
 The configured actions in the flow are completed on the target applications that you're connected to.
-For more information, see Testing a non-running flow with sample data.
+For more information, see Testing a flow with sample data.

 9. Click Done to return to your model.

-8. Define further operations for the model and configure a flow that implements each operation.
+9. Define further operations for the model and configure a flow that implements each operation.

 Screenshot that shows multiple operations for the model, including create, retrieve by ID, and replace or create with filter models

-9. Define operations for any additional models and implement their flows.
+10. Define operations for any additional models and implement their flows.

-For more information, see Validating your flow is ready to run.
+For more information, see Validating your flow.

-11. Optional: To view the API definition for the flow, click the OpenAPI tab.
+13. Optional: To view the API definition for the flow, click the OpenAPI tab.

 The API definition is shown in the Form view Form icon, which is similar to the view where you edit APIs in API Connect.
 The details in this tab are read only, but are updated automatically when you change the models and operations for the flow in the API editor.
 The General category of the form view is expanded by default.
 The following categories are also available.
 (Some sections in this view are not currently applicable or don't display any details for the API.)